 You can ensure that your business is listed on Google My Business, Yahoo Local, Yelp.
 You can also search for sewing communities and forums online where you can contribute with your expertise and establish yourself as an authority, which will help bring more business to you.

 You can also use various social media platforms such as Facebook, Instagram, Twitter, and others to market your business and connect with potential students.
 You can even use paid advertising such as Google Ads to get the word out about your business.

 Offline Promotional Methods

 You can place either a classified advertisement or display advertisement in your local newspaper depending on your budget.
-You can also target word of mouth advertising i.e. you can ask for your clients for recommendations.
-Have your clients write testimonials for displaying on your website.
+You can also target word of mouth advertising i.e. you can ask your clients for recommendations.
+Have your clients write testimonials for display on your website.
 If you have positive reviews online, people are more likely to notice and use your services than if you don’t.

 Finally, you should consider getting involved with the community since it works better when used with word of mouth advertising.
 This includes joining a sewing group in your location to meet with other people passionate or interested in sewing and get the word out about your business too.
 You can also target fabric or sewing shops in your location with business cards and flyers too.

 It is also important to set an affordable and reasonable price for your sewing classes for prospective students.
 If you plan to teach multiple classes every week, you should set an affordable lump sum fee for the sewing classes.

 When you set the fees for the classes, it is important to ensure that you keep in mind the income of the prospective students (or their parents), to ensure that your classes are affordable and that there’s more interest in attending the class.